piranout/Funcular.Ontology/README.md

 * Centralize handling of timestamp and audit field logic.
 * Add extension methods to like-sets of entities.

+### Important Note
+Since moving to multi-framework targeting for .NET COre, Visual Studio no longer builds this colution correctly.
+Use the Package Manager Console instead, just use the `dotnet buiid` command.

 ### Examples
 ```csharp
 // Derive entities from one of the base classes in Archetypes.